 I appreciate Lady Gaga’s film highlighting her Invisible Illnesses.
 As someone confronted with chronically painful days, the challenges of chronic illness are difficult to explain.
 Christine Miserandino does so admirably with her spoon metaphor.

 Slowly awaking, I realize that my blue sky with clouds ceiling is only half in focus.
 One eye refuses to open and with that dismaying realization the knifing pains hits.

 No, please no.

 Turning over, cringing, I struggle to remain calm.
-The pain is a heavy boot stomping on my head, pressing me into the mattress, daring me to move.
-Vice clamps squeeze on both sides of the face, and it is all I can do to begin the now well-known technique- just breathe, in and out.
-Just breathe.
+The pain is a heavy boot repeatedly stomping on my head, pressing me into the mattress, daring me to move.
+Vice clamps squeeze on both sides of my face, and it is all I can do to begin the now well-practiced technique,

 Panic threatens to engulf me as my body fails to adequately respond to that command.
 Oh so carefully, I sit up.
 Waiting.